 Your child might reason, predict things and start to express empathy.
 She’ll also use lots of ‘what’, ‘why’, ‘where’, ‘who’ and ‘how’ questions to find out more about her world – so try to be patient!

-As your child gets closer to four, he might start conversations using questions such as ‘Guess what?’
+As your child gets closer to four, he might start conversations using questions like ‘Guess what?’
 He’ll talk about a wider range of things, as well as more abstract and complex topics.
 For example, ‘If it keeps raining, will we have to build a boat to get to Grandma’s?’

-By age four, your child will be understood by most adults, although she might not pronounce some of her words the right way.
+By age four, most adults will understand your child, although your child might not pronounce some of her words the right way.
 She might still have trouble pronouncing words that include the sounds ‘l’, ‘th’ or ‘r’.

 Understanding and language development